 In the Northwest Territories, official languages fall under the responsibility of the Department of Education, Culture and Employment.
-The Minister of Education, Culture and Employment is Alfred Moses.
-He is also the Minister responsible for Youth.
+The Minister of Education, Culture and Employment is R.J.
+Simpson.
+He is also the Minister of Justice.

-The Francophone Affairs Secretariat was created in 2012 in response to the NWT Government’s Strategic Plan on French Language Communications and Services.
+The Francophone Affairs Secretariat was created in 2012.
 The Secretariat assumes various responsibilities, such as managing the French single service window for government services, Services TNO, acting as liaison between the government and the Francophone community and supporting the government departments and agencies in terms of French services.
 The Secretariat also develops tools for French services coordinators within the government and coordinates the French translation services (except for acts and regulations).

 The Official Languages Act stipulates the creation of an Official Languages Board and an Aboriginal Languages Revitalization Board to examine the provisions, application and effectiveness of the Act and advise the Minister.
 The first includes a representative from each linguistic community and the second includes a representative from each Aboriginal linguistic community.

 Overview of the Laws, Policies and Regulations

 The Northwest Territories Official Languages Act recognizes eleven (11) official languages: English, French and nine (9) Aboriginal languages (Chipewyan, Cree, Gwich’in, Inuinnaqtun, Inuktitut, Inuvialuktun, North Slavey, South Slavey and Tåîchô).
 Under the Act any official language can be used in the Legislative Assembly.
 The acts and documents produced by the Legislative Assembly, such as the records and journals, must be published in English and French.
 English and French can be used “in any pleading in or process issuing from, any court established by the Legislature.”
 The nine (9) official Aboriginal languages can be used before the courts established by the Legislature.